smangelschots/ProjectVs/README.md

 ```bash
 PM> Install-Package ProjectVs
 ```
-Create a class library project called vs to your solution Open the folder of the vs project
+Create a class library project called "vs" to your solution Open the folder of the vs project
 Add two files called vs1.cs and vs1.child.cs
 Go back to your unit test and in the unittest copy this code